opentext/appworks-js/README.md

 ##### Methods:

 - setItem
+- setExcludedKeys
 - getItem
 - clear

-All methods are asynchronous and return a Promise.
 The constructor accepts an options object with a single property `usePersistentStorage`.
 If the `usePersistentStorage` option is set to `true` then the on-device file system or host OS storage will be used depending on the runtime environment.
+The persistent storage can be overridden by using setExcludedKeys([string])
 ````js
 var options = {
     usePersistentStorage: true